 Currently working on a non-fiction book proposal about modern romantic relationships

-Katherine has visited over 200 museums & galleries around the world – she specifically tries to see and learn about local art & artists in each country visited.
+Katherine has visited over 200 museums & galleries around the world – with the specific goal of learning about local art & artists in each country visited.

 In 2006, she stumbled into a degree in Art History at Williams College because the professors & courses made the world, history, and other cultures so tangible & relatable.
 Since then, she hasn’t been able to stay away.